Get 50% OFF your starter box! Try now!

 Constantly tripping over your pup’s toys?
 It’s time to sort through them and toss the ones that are damaged.
 Get rid of any with ripped seams, exposed squeakers, or jagged rubber edges, which could cause serious injuries.

 If a toy is still in good shape but rarely gets used, consider dropping it off at a local shelter.
-Otherwise, give it a good washing.
-Hard or rubber toys can be cleaned with hot water and mild dish soap or placed in the top rack of the dishwasher (in a separate cycle, not with dishes).
+But ask first, since some can’t take used toys.
+If your pup is still enjoying a toy, give it a good washing.
+Hard or rubber toys can be cleaned with hot water and mild dish soap or placed in the top rack of the dishwasher.
 Soft, stuffed toys can be run through the washing machine on the delicate cycle.